 To ensure you’re fully up to speed when it comes to your responsibilities, it’s important to check the terms of your tenancy agreement.

 Moving to a new home can be incredibly exciting but even if you’re only moving a relatively short distance or if you don’t have too many things, moving your stuff from A to B can be a pain.
 It’s still worth considering your removals options - especially if you need to use public transport or rely on a friend or family to help.
 AnyVan cover the whole of the UK and can offer instant quotes from a sofa to a full house move.
 With no hidden fees and handy functions like the ability to track your driver, using professional removals could really help to take the stress out of moving.

 Whether you plan to arrange removal services, hire a van or packing as much as you can into your car, your work hasn't stopped now you've arrived at the property!
 Unpacking boxes to checking inventories, there’s a lot to do when you step over the threshold into your rental home.
 Here are a few of the tasks you should prioritise:

 Check the inventory

 An accurate inventory can help you to avoid disputes with your landlord over your deposit when you move out, so it’s essential that you check this document carefully as soon as you move in.
 If you spot anything that’s incorrect, make sure you record this.
 For example, add the details of items that are missing and make a note of and photograph any damage that hasn’t been detailed.
 As a general rule, it’s wise to take plenty of pictures to support the information you give.

 Only sign the inventory when you’re completely happy with it.

 Read the meters

 To save money, it’s worth shopping around for a better deal on your utilities.
-Bear in mind though, it usually takes around three weeks to switch to another supplier, so you’ll have to pay at least one bill with the current provider.
+Bear in mind though, it usually takes around three weeks to switch to another supplier, so it's likely that you’ll have to pay at least one bill with the energy current provider for the property.

 Set up direct debits or standing orders